marcelotduarte/cx_Freeze/doc/src/faq.rst

 There are two ways to debug what's going on:

 1. Freeze your application with the ``gui`` base (see :doc:`setup_script` or :doc:`script`).
-This doesn't use a console window, and reports errors in a dialog box.
+This doesn't use a console window and reports errors in a dialog box.
 2. Alternatively, start a command prompt yourself and launch the frozen executable from the command line.
 This will let you see any error messages